 The AG’s directive required the termination of all sentences, supervision, and unpaid fines terminated, which resulted in the New Jersey Supreme Court’s recent order.
 According to the Order, 360,000 cases will be affected.
 However, verifying that one’s record has indeed been expunged might still take some time.

 The NJ Supreme Court’s Order ends a long history of discrimination against People of Color.
 At the decriminalization signing ceremony in February, Governor Phil Murphy noted that prior laws were racist.

-The law was obviously discriminatory since people arrested in the majority-minority inner cities of New Jersey were charged with possession with intent to distribute within 1,000 feet of a school zone, which is worse than a usual distribution charge.
+The law was obviously discriminatory.
+People arrested in the majority-minority inner cities of New Jersey were charged with possession with intent to distribute within 1,000 feet of a school zone.
+It is worse than a usual distribution charge.
 Due to population density, most of the land in Camden, Newark, and other cities is within a “school zone.”

 In 1988, Michael Pinsky, Esq. defended his client in State v.
 Rodriguez, 225 N.J.
 Super.
 466 (1988) by claiming that the law was discriminatory and unconstitutional.
-The court rejected this argument since they believed the legislature was entitled to prohibit the distribution of a dangerous substance near a school.
+The court rejected this argument.
+They believed the legislature was entitled to prohibit the distribution of a dangerous substance near a school.
 The court accepted that cannabis was dangerous, and the defense was unable to refute it.
-They cited Schedule I of the federal Controlled Substance Act (CSA), where cannabis is listed as an addictive and toxic narcotic, despite science refuting these false notions.
+They cited Schedule I of the federal Controlled Substance Act (CSA).
+Cannabis is listed as an addictive and toxic narcotic, despite science refuting these false notions.